whamcloud/Online-Help/docs/Install_Guide/ig_ch_03_building.md

   - rhel-x86_64-server-ha-7

   - rhel-x86_64-server-7

+- Red Hat Enterprse Linux must **NOT** have FIPS mode enabled.
+Lustre does not currently supply signed kernel modules.

 - A dedicated Ethernet port capable of one gigabit/sec.
 This port connects to the Management network.
 - yum needs to be functional, with any needed proxies, and default yum repositories must be fully configured.
 Run yum update to verify that yum updates occur successfully.